 Major General Catherine M. Lutz, Assistant Adjutant General, Air (deceased).

 Mississippi Army National Guard Firsts

-First African-American Enlisted: Believed to be Raja Steele, 3656th Maintenance Company, research ongoing.
+First African-American Enlisted: Believed to be Raja Steele, 3656th Maintenance Company.

 Senior African-American Male Officer: Major General Augustus L. Collins

 Senior African-American Female Officer (Non-Medical): Colonel Cheryl D. Anderson, 184th Sustainment Command, 14 August 2014 - present.